Corporate Holiday Party Entertainment for the Modoc Nation

 A holiday party is one of the only nights of the year where an entire organization is in the same room with their guests.
 The right corporate holiday party entertainment can:

-- Turn a banquet from “nice dinner” into the moment everyone talks about in January
+- Turn a banquet from “nice dinner” into the moment everyone talks about

 - Recognize and celebrate the people in the room by name, not just thank them from a stage